lindsaykwardell/starcomgame.com/rules/play/command.md

 - You can only build a number of ships equal to the total number of developments you control.
 - You cannot build a ship or station in a system that is under siege (see [Siege](/etc/additional-rules.html#siege)).
 The exception is your starting system, which can always build ships (but not stations).

+## Develop Systems

+You may build developments on systems.
+If you control a ship in an uncontrolled system, you may pay 1 credit to build a development.
+This gives you control of the system.
+You may build additional developments by paying the number of developments on the system plus 1.
+(In order to go from 1 development to 2, you must pay 2 credits).

+Systems can only have a number of developments on them equal to their maximum development value in the top right corner of the card.

 ## Play Commands

 You may play Commands by revealing the card and performing the action on the card.
 Other players may respond with their own abilities or Commands (see [Responses](/etc/additional-rules.html#responses)).
 Discard the card afterward.

+<div class="page-break"></div>

 ## Trade

 You may do any of the following:

 - Pay 3 credits to draw a card.
-If you already have eight cards in hand, you must discard one first.
+If you already have five cards in hand, you must discard one before drawing.
 - Discard two cards, then gain three credits.

 You may also trade with players.
-These trades may include credits, cards in your hand or in play, systems or ships you control, or favors.
+These trades may include credits, cards in your hand or in play, and systems or vessels you control.
 If you trade a system to a player, remove all of your development counters and replace them with an equal number of that player’s development counters.

-## Develop

-You may build developments on systems.
-If you control a ship in an uncontrolled system, you may pay 1 credit to build a development.
-This gives you control of the system.
-You may build additional developments by paying the number of developments on the system plus 1.
-(In order to go from 1 development to 2, you must pay 2 credits).